Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Tim Goodnow

 Yeah, there's a number of improvements that we've taken feedback from the users, especially in regards to the user interface and the app.
 So we'll be bringing those out as well.
-Primary changes are, of course, the longevity, the cow reduction, but there are other important improvements that will come as well.
+Primary changes are, of course, the longevity, the [cow] [ph] reduction, but there are other important improvements that will come as well.

 Matt Blackman